-Sect tion Agreed Upon Procedure Status Result of Procedure 9(2) The l confl of the partice who Board shall take the necessary steps to avoid any icts of interest that may arise from any transaction he Finance Company with any person, and cularly with the following categories of persons shall be considered as "related parties" for the oses of this Direction: A subsidiary of the finance company; Any associate company of the finance company; A director of the finance company; A key management personnel of the finance company; A relative of a director or a key management personnel of the finance company; A shareholder who owns shares exceeding 10% of Complied Corporate Governance Policy of the company includes a section regarding the related parties.
-Company is in the process of strengthening the RPT Police. g) the paid up capital of the finance company; A concern in which a director of the finance company or a relative of a director or a shareholder who owns shares exceeding 10% of the paid up capital of the finance company, has substantial interest this Directior Type of trans a) The gra b) The cro Transactions with a related party that are covered in Direction shall be the following: of transactions are as follows: The grant of any type of accommodation The creation of any liabilities of the finance company in the form of deposits, borrowings and Complied In the Corporate Governance Policy, the company has identified the types of related party transactions as mentioned in the direction.
-Through the procedure manual the responsibility on identification of related party transactions have been delegated to the Accountant/ COO. c) investments.
-The providing financial or non-financial services to the finance company or received the same from the finance company The creation or maintenance of reporting lines and information flows between the finance company and any related parties which may lead to the sharing of potentially proprietary, confidential or otherwise sensitive information that may give benefits to such related parties.
-The E not e manr treate const Board shall ensure that the finance Company does engage in transactions with a related party in a ner that would grant such party "more favourable ment" than that is accorded to other similar tituents of the finance Company.
+Sec tion Agreed Upon Procedure Status Result of Procedure 9(2) conf of t parti who Board shall take the necessary steps to avoid any flicts of interest that may arise from any transaction the Finance Company with any person, and icularly with the following categories of persons shall be considered as "related parties" for the loses of this Direction: A subsidiary of the finance company; Any associate company of the finance company; A director of the finance company; A key management personnel of the finance company; A relative of a director or a key management personnel of the finance company; A shareholder who owns shares exceeding 10% of the paid up capital of the finance company or a relative of a director or a shareholder who owns shares exceeding 10% of the paid up capital of the finance company, has substantial interest.
+Complied Corporate Governance Policy of the company includes a section regarding the related parties.
+Company is in the process of strengthening the RPT Police.
+9(3) this I transactions with a related party that are covered in Direction shall be the following: e of transactions are as follows: Complied In the Corporate Governance Policy, the company has identified the types of related party transactions as mentioned in the a) The grant of any type of accommodation direction.
+Through the procedure manual b) The creation of any liabilities of the finance company in the form of deposits, borrowings and investments. the responsibility on identification of related party transactions have been delegated to the Accountant/ COO. c) The providing financial or non-financial services to the finance company or received the same from the finance company d) The creation or maintenance of reporting lines and information flows between the finance company and any related parties which may lead to the sharing of potentially proprietary, confidential or otherwise sensitive information that may give benefits to such related parties.
+9(4) not man treat cons Board shall ensure that the finance Company does engage in transactions with a related party in a ner that would grant such party "more favourable ment" than that is accorded to other similar stituents of the finance Company.
 For the purpose his paragraph, "more favourable treatment" shall Complied Company has defined the related party transactions and more favourable treatment in its' Corporate Governance Policy.
-Company will strengthen the existing system to input the RPT data to the system and extract a report with required data/ details of such transactions with the said related parties and to monitor such reports
+Company will strengthen the existing system to input the RPT data to the system and extract a report with required data/details of such transactions with the said related parties and to monitor such reports